 ADVISING DISCUSSION POINTS:

-- Students will need clearances to participate in KINES 295A, and may want to plan ahead to get the process in motion before the course begins.
+- Students will need clearances to participate in KINES 295A, and must plan to get all clearances done and submitted to the undergraduate KINES office before the course begins.
 See Clearances Required for All Field Experiences.

-- It is not necessary to have completed all Entrance to PHETE Option requirements prior to requesting a change-of-location.
+- It is not necessary to have completed all Entrance to PHETE Option requirements prior to requesting a change-of-campus.

 - C I 280 and KINES 400 have been approved for the 2009+ program year.
-However, only those students who will graduate Fall 2013 or after will be required to complete these courses.
-C I 280 and KINES 400 are part of an enhancement in special populations and English as a second language learners required by the Pennsylvania Department of Education.
+C I 280 and KINES 400 are part of an enhancement to special populations and English as a second language learners required by the Pennsylvania Department of Education.
 C I 280 has been approved to double count for GH.